-workflows, rather, the workflow developers and/or workflow construction tools are assumed to do this task.
-Our main goal is that given different solutions for a WFA we study the performance similarities and differences between them.
+Graph refinement is a well-established field and it is not our focus.
+Therefore, we do not concentrate on the determination of refinement graphs in workflows, rather, the workflow developers and/or workflow construction tools are assumed to do this task.
+Our main goal is that given different solutions for a WFA we study the performance similarity and difference between them.

-In this paper, (a_i, a_j) is denoted as the dependency between activity a_i and a_j ; a_i must be finished before the execution of a_j .
-Let G = (N, E) be given, and select an arbitrary activity a_i . $pred(a_i)$ and $succ(a_i)$ are denoted as sets of the immediate predecessors and successors, respectively, of a_i .
+In this paper, $(a_i, a_j)$ is denoted as the dependency between activity $a_i$ and $a_j$ ; $a_i$ must be finished before the execution of $a_j$ .
+Let G = (N, E) be given, and select an arbitrary activity $a_i$ . $pred(a_i)$ and $succ(a_i)$ are denoted as sets of the immediate predecessors and successors, respectively, of $a_i$ .

 5.2.
-Activities Execution Model
+ACTIVITIES EXECUTION MODEL

 Each invoked application of an activity instance may be executed on different resources allocated by the WIC.
-We use the discrete process model [36] to represent the execution of an activity a.
+We use discrete process model [38] to represent the execution of an activity a.
 Let P(a) be an activity execution status graph modeling the execution of activity a (hence we call the execution graph of an activity).
-A P(a) is a directed, acyclic, bipartite graph (S, E, A), in which S is a set of nodes representing activity states, E is a set of nodes representing activity events, and A is a set of edges representing ordered pairs of activity state and event.
-Simply put, an activity event (e.g., executed) changes the activity state (e.g., from queuing to processing), which in turn influences the occurrence and outcome of future activity events (e.g., finished, failed).
-Figure 6 presents an example of a discrete process modeling the execution of an activity.
-Note that the real execution model of a WF is more complex, depending on the implementation of WIC.
-For example, an activity can be re-submitted, aborted and suspended4.
+A P(a) is a directed, acyclic, bipartite graph (S, E, A), in which S is a set of nodes representing activity states, E is a set of nodes representing activity states, E is a set of nodes representing ordered pairs of activity state and event.
+Simply put, an activity event (e.g. executed) changes

+Figure 6.
+Discrete process model for the execution of an activity. $\Box$ represents a state, $\bigcirc$ represents an event.